 After dinner they had Satsung, which included some Kirtan singing & chanting, some talking, and a play about Hanuman done by a children’s yoga group camp that comes to Yogaville every year.

 Not too surprisingly, I was hungry again before my day ended.
 So for my fourth meal, I ate an RxBar that I’d discretely packed in my suitcase.
+(RxBars have egg white in them and eggs are not allowed in Yogaville.)
 I made sure no one saw me eat it and I didn’t even leave the wrapper in their trash, but packed it away to take home with me.

 Coffee With Kay

 Day 14 of my 90 Day Challenge—at Yogaville, where they serve no eggs & no meat.
 Last night was pretty easy, but breakfast this morning had few options but fruit.
 So there I had it, a huge bowl of fruit.
 The Mandala Cafe didn’t open until 9:00 so I’d been awake for meditation, yoga and had eaten breakfast before I had my coffee.
 I took my own mug in already loaded with the creamer I’d brought with me.
 It’s only been two weeks and I’m not missing my honey and half and half at all anymore.
 These coconut creamers I’ve found are just fine.
 I like the Nutpods for home, but the powdered creamers I brought with me are great for travel!
 Even though food was a little bit challenging, I am so glad that I’m here.
 I’ve had a wonderful time!